jMotif/jmotif-R/README.md

     grammar <- str_to_repair_grammar("abc abc cba cba bac xxx abc abc cba cba bac")

 produces a list of data frames, each of which contains the RePair grammar rule information.
-For example the first rule f the grammar:
+For example the first rule of the grammar (second list element):

     > str(grammar[[2]])
     List of 5